flutter/packages/packages/fuchsia_ctl/README.md

 # fuchsia_ctl

-This package is used by Flutter CI systems to manag paving and testing Fuchsia devices.
+This package is used by Flutter CI systems to manage paving and testing Fuchsia devices.

 It offers some functionality similar to the `fx` command in the Fuchsia SDK.